*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Inspired by the social change of Jacksonian democracy, white men regardless of status would gain not only land and jobs, but also the right to vote, the right to serve on juries, the right to attend public schools, and the right to serve in the militia and armed forces.
 In this post-Missouri context, leaders arose to push the country’s new expansionist desires in aggressive new directions.
 As they did so, however, the sectional crisis again deepened.

-Whig leaders stressed Protestant culture, federal-sponsored internal improvements, and courted the support of a variety of reform movements, including of course temperance, Nativism, and even antislavery, though few Whigs believed in racial equality.
+Whig leaders stressed Protestant culture, federal-sponsored internal improvements, and courted the support of a variety of reform movements, including temperance, nativism, and even antislavery, though few Whigs believed in racial equality.
 These positions attracted a wide range of figures, including a young convert to politics named Abraham Lincoln.
 Lincoln admired Whig leader Henry Clay of Kentucky, and by the early 1830s, Lincoln certainly fit the image of developing Whig.
 A veteran of the Black Hawk War, Lincoln had re-located to New Salem, Illinois, where he worked a variety of odd jobs, living a life of thrift, self-discipline, and sobriety as he educated himself in preparation for a professional life in law and politics.

 Democrats and Whigs fostered a moment of relative calm on the slavery debate, partially aided by gag rules prohibiting discussion of antislavery petitions.
 Arkansas (1836) and Michigan (1837) became the newest states admitted to the Union, with Arkansas coming in as a slave state, and Michigan coming in as a free state.
 Michigan gained admission through provisions established in the Northwest Ordinance, while Arkansas came in under the Missouri Compromise.
 Since its lands were below the line at 36° 30′ the admission of Arkansas did not threaten the Missouri consensus.
 The balancing act between slavery and freedom continued.

 Events in Texas would shatter the balance.
 Independent Texas soon gained recognition from a supportive Andrew Jackson administration in 1837.
 But Jackson’s successor, President Martin Van Buren, also a Democrat, soon had reasons to worry about the Republic of Texas.
 Texas struggled with ongoing conflicts with Mexico and Indian raids from the powerful Comanche.
 The 1844 democratic presidential candidate James K. Polk sought to bridge the sectional divide by promising new lands to whites north and south.
-Polk cited the annexation of Texas and the Oregon Territory as campaign cornerstones.
-Yet as Polk championed the acquisition of these vast new lands, northern Democrats grew annoyed by their southern colleagues, especially when it came to Texas.
+Polk cited the annexation of Texas and the Oregon Territory as campaign cornerstones.12 Yet as Polk championed the acquisition of these vast new lands, northern Democrats grew annoyed by their southern colleagues, especially when it came to Texas.

 The 1840s opened with a number of disturbing developments for antislavery leaders.
 The 1842 Supreme Court case Prigg v.
-Pennsylvania ruled that the federal government’s Fugitive Slave Act trumped Pennsylvania’s personal liberty law.5 Antislavery activists believed that the federal government only served southern slaveholders and were trouncing the states’ rights of the North.
+Pennsylvania ruled that the federal government’s Fugitive Slave Act trumped Pennsylvania’s personal liberty law.13 Antislavery activists believed that the federal government only served southern slaveholders and were trouncing the states’ rights of the North.
 A number of northern states reacted by passing new personal liberty laws in protest in 1843.

 After 1846, the sectional crisis raged throughout North America.
 Debates swirled over whether the new lands would be slave or free.
 The South began defending slavery as a positive good.
 At the same time, Congressman David Wilmot submitted his “Wilmot Proviso” late in 1846, banning the expansion of slavery into the territories won from Mexico.
 The Proviso gained widespread northern support and even passed the House with bipartisan support, but it failed in the Senate.